-A guide to problems, costs, maintenance and repair for your 1998 Ford Explorer
+A guide to repairs, service, and maintenance costs for your 1998 Ford Explorer

 A failed heater blend door or actuator can cause the temperature control for the HVAC system to stop working.
 A clicking sound from the dash area would commonly indicate an actuator fault.
 If the heater gets stuck on the hottest setting, the heater blend door may be broken requiring replacement of the heater box to repair the issue.

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.

 A rattling noise from the engine may indicate that the timing chain cassette is worn.
 Our technicians tell us that installing an updated cassette and timing chain tensioner should correct this concern.

 1998 Ford Explorer QuestionsMy 1998 ford exploer sport wont start after driven and shut off.30 mins it start (1 answer)

 After driving my 98 explorer sport during the day i shut it off, come back, getin and start but will not start.
 15-30 mins later she starts and drives.

 The car is full of coolant, no leaks, coolant flowing properly, let run for 2 hrs, but never over heated, temp Gage is stuck.
 WHAT DO I DO?
 It started when I stepped on the Excell orator to get onto the freeway.

 1998 Ford Explorer RecallsRecall 06V286000